 “…It automatically puts your client in a position to win over any older sites that have either neglected these extremely important details or new sites that were simply developed without on-site SEO.”

-We built a site for a client who operates within a niche industry where competition was not impressive, but when we launched his site optimized with On-Site SEO only, we were able to move that site to the top 3 spots on page 1 of Google for a few, high volume keywords.
+We built a site for a client who operates within a niche industry where the competition was not impressive, but when we launched his site optimized with On-Site SEO only, we were able to move that site to the top 3 spots on page 1 of Google for a few, high volume keywords.
 All of that value at the top of Google was essentially up for grabs because the competition in this niche was not paying attention.
 Now, that could be owner/operators not knowing they had to ask their web developers about SEO, or it could be arrogance, or it could be that those web developer’s SEO services are sold separately.
 It doesn’t really matter what the reason is, those businesses are losing to my client now.

-Being a professional web designer/developer you have to distinguish yourself from the hacks out there.
+Being a professional Tucson web designer/developer, you have to distinguish yourself from the hacks out there.
 They’re everywhere.
 In every city and geo, there are those individuals who mock sites up in photoshop or Sketch without any knowledge of SEO or even basic web development and basically sell a series of images to uninformed small business owners.
 If you’ve been doing this long enough, I’m confident you’ve talked to a business owner who feels like they have been screwed by amateurs like this.
 We feel that as professional web designers and developers that it is our duty to educate the client and make sure they understand the value of us doing keyword research for them and integrating it into the front and back end of their site.
 We believe a website should return on the investment and not just be a sunk cost.
 That can only be accomplished when your site is set up to convert AND get new traffic.